osmantandogan/hmtbtbv4/docs/MIGRATION_FIXES.md

 # Migration Fixes - January 6, 2025

 ## Overview
-This document details the fixes applied to the database migrations to resolve SQL syntax errors.
+This document details all fixes applied to the database migrations to resolve SQL syntax errors.

 ## Fixed Migrations

-### 1. Enhanced Reviews System Migration
+### 1. Enhanced Reviews System Migration - Fix #1
 **File**: `supabase/migrations/20250106_enhance_reviews.sql`

-**Error**:
+**Error #1**:
 ```
 ERROR: 42809: FILTER specified, but round is not an aggregate function
 LINE 41: ROUND(AVG(rating)::numeric, 2) FILTER (WHERE status = 'approved') as average_rating,